codcube/webize/README.md

 # WHO

-just someone on the internet.
-IX on EFNet and Rizon IRC. msg me if you've sent an email to the address in the git log as nobody sends to that so i don't check it. i am available for hire. bear in mind i don't sign NDAs, write proprietary software or do user ad-delivery/analytics/telemetry/ before getting in touch.
+just someone on the internet. ix on EFNet and Rizon IRC. /msg me if you've sent an email so i know to check it. i am available for hire. i prefer to not sign NDAs, write closed-source, do ad-delivery/analytics/telemetry on users, or introduce dependencies on proprietary systems (Android+Gplay/iOS/AWS). pronouns he/him/they